 - Nicknamed “L Mac,” Lawrence had one of the best prep careers in Minnesota history, as a two-time All-State and All-Metro selection.
-He was also runner-up for Mr. Basketball.
+He was a runner-up for Mr. Basketball.

 - Shined in college at the University of Oklahoma and University of Minnesota, scoring over 1,400 career points and helping the Sooners win a Big 12 title.

-- Accomplished musician.
-“I’m able to be creative and make something out of nothing.”
+- On his passion for music: “I’m able to be creative and make something out of nothing.”

 - Son of Minnesota basketball coaching legend Larry McKenzie, who has been recognized locally and nationally, including from the NCAA.
-“Everyone knows what he’s done.
-But I had that all the time!”
+“Everyone knows what he’s done,” Lawrence says, “but I had that all the time!”

-Aaron Anderson is from Brooklyn Park, and he was a two-year starter at Osseo High School.
+Aaron Anderson is from Brooklyn Park, and he was a two-year starter at Osseo High.

-- Nicknamed “Double A,” Aaron was a two-time All-Conference player on an Osseo team that was a 2009 state finalist.
+- Nicknamed “Double A,” Aaron was a two-time All-Conference player on an Osseo team that was a 2009 State Tournament finalist.

-- All-Conference player, who finished his career Top-10 in scoring, assists, steals and most games played.
+- Four-year letterwinner and three-year starter at the University of North Dakota, he was an All-Conference player and finished his career Top-10 in scoring, assists, steals and most games played.

 - Aaron’s right pinkie is curved and still has two pins in it from an elementary school injury.